benkeser/info550/syllabus.md

 48 hours of receipt, and my intention to respond faster than that most of the time.
 I may be slower on weekends and over holidays.
 Likewise, if your situation changes regarding health, housing, or in any other regard with respect to your ability to participate in the class, please contact the appropriate Emory student support organization first and then me as soon as feasible.
 It is easier for me to address your needs if I know about them as soon as they arise.
 This does not mean I can successfully respond to every request for consideration, but I emphasize that my goal is to treat you all equitably and do what I can to help you succeed in this course.

-### Classroom safety

-Everybody must keep their face mask on at all times when they are indoors on campus, and this includes in our classroom.
-Your face mask must cover your nose, mouth, and chin, and should fit snugly.
-Due to the necessity of keeping your PPE on, eating and drinking is forbidden in the classroom.
-Please read this Emory advice about quality and fit of mask.

 ### Health considerations